 Our results clearly support that plasticity and frontloading indeed co-occur specifically in the thermotolerant Om colonies experiencing a more variable thermal environment in natura.
 To tease apart the biological processes that are regulated via plasticity or frontloading in Pocillopora response to heat stress, we conducted an enrichment analysis.
 Keeping in mind that congruency between gene expression and protein levels should be cautious (Mayfield et al. 2016), we propose a detailed discussion of the response of coral colonies at the molecular level for each main biological process identified (Supplementary File S11).
 Notably, we found differences in gene expression levels in response to temperature increase between the two localities for genes involved in response to heat stress (such as HSPs), detoxification of reactive oxygen species, apoptosis, mitochondria energetic functioning, and symbiont maintenance with higher number of differentially expressed genes for the Om corals associated to higher fold changes.
+In corals, Hsp70 which displayed more intense overexpression in Om colonies, is one of the most documented protein chaperones associated to heat stress response (Barshis et al. 2013; Haguenauer et al. 2013).
+Several genes involved in oxidative stress had greater differential expression levels in Om such as calmodulin, quinone oxidoreductases and thioredoxin (Supplementary File S11).
+Reactive oxygen species (ROS), generated in consequence to heat stress, play a central role in host-symbiont interactions ultimately leading to bleaching as a host innate immune response to a compromised symbiont (see (Weis 2008) for a review).
+We also identified many genes involved in apoptosis, a process that has been recurrently associated with coral responses to heat stress (Ainsworth et al. 2011; Barshis et al. 2013; Pratlong et al. 2015; Maor-Landaw & Levy 2016).

-Our results also suggest that allocating energy in heat stress response is at the expense of other crucial biological processes such as growth and reproductive functions even if we could not test experimentally fitness effect of the experimental heat stress.
+Our results also suggest that allocating energy in heat stress response is at the expense of other crucial biological processes such as growth and reproductive functions as already shown in Pocillopora (Vidal-Dupiol et al. 2009; 2014), even if we could not test experimentally fitness effect of the experimental heat stress.
 However, the molecular mechanisms underlying such overall response to heat stress are still partly unresolved.
-Interestingly, we also found specific gene expression patterns linked with epigenetic regulation that could be involved in such mechanisms and could fuel rapid adaptive evolution (Maumus et al. 2009; Torda et al. 2017; Jablonka 2017) .
+Interestingly, we also found specific gene expression patterns linked with epigenetic regulation such as histone modifying enzymes as well as enzymes involved in DNA methylation and dsRNA regulation (Supplementary File S11).
+We also identified expression of many retro-transposons in Om.
+These processes could be involved in rapid epigenome modifications and thus fuel rapid adaptive evolution (Maumus et al. 2009; Torda et al. 2017; Jablonka 2017) .

 Conclusion: